makyo/mealtime/food.md

 :   A simple rice porridge, also known as congee.

 [Kimchi](http://imgur.com/gallery/VA8vo)
 :   The quintessential Korean food, working as an ingredient, dish, condiment, or side.
-Includes *two* recipes!
+Includes ~~two~~ *three* recipes!

 [Mac & Cheese](http://imgur.com/gallery/gXmTT)
 :   Mac from scratch, good for a filling meal or a hearty side.